locka99/opcua/docs/compatibility.md

 * Diagnostic info.
 OPC UA allows for you to ask for diagnostics with any request.
 None is supplied at this time
 * Session resumption.
 If your client disconnects, all information is discarded.
 * Default node set is mostly static.
 Certain fields of server information will contain their default values unless explicitly set.
 * Access control is limited to setting read/write permissions on nodes that apply to all sessions.

 ## Client

-The client API API is mostly synchronous - i.e. you call a function that makes a request and it returns when the response is received or a timeout occurs.
-Only publish responses arrive asynchronously.

-Under the covers, the architecture is asynchronous and may be exposed as such through the API in the future.
+The client API API is synchronous - i.e. you call a function that makes a request and it returns when the response is received or a timeout occurs.
+Under the surface it is asynchronous so that functionality may be exposed at some point.

-The client exposes functions that correspond to the current server supported profile, i.e. look above at the server services and there will be client-side calls analogous to these.
+The client exposes functions that correspond to the current server supported profile, i.e. look above at the server services and there will be client-side functions that are analogous to those services.

 In addition to the server services above, the following are also supported.